This Is My Ultimate Wind-Down Routine To Relax After A Long Day

 From here, I like to move into meditation.
 I'll do this in my seated pose, or I'll lie down if it feels right at the moment.
 Everyone enters meditation differently, some not at all, and there are many kinds of meditation that may suit your lifestyle.
 When I'm feeling stressed, I opt for a guided meditation because it helps keep my mind from wandering into any problematic cycles.
 If you're unsure where to start, here's a 10 minute guided meditation by yoga teacher & Reiki master Susy Schieffelin, RYT-500.

-Meditation and mindfulness have been shown to be powerful tools for improving mood, enhancing attention, and decreasing markers of stress.
+Meditation and mindfulness have been shown to be powerful tools for improving mood, enhancing attention2, and decreasing markers of stress3.
 Not bad for a practice that's safe, free, and available at any time.

 Open up your journal.